Alexei Kitaev

 Alexei Yurievich Kitaev (Алексей Юрьевич Китаев; born August 26, 1963) is a Russian-American theoretical physicist.

 He is currently a professor of theoretical physics and mathematics at the California Institute of Technology.

-Kitaev has received multiple awards for his contributions to the field of quantum mechanics, specifically quantum computing.
+Kitaev has received multiple awards recognizing his contributions to quantum information science and condensed matter physics, particularly in quantum computation and topological phases of matter.

 Life

 Kitaev was educated in Russia, graduating from the Moscow Institute of Physics and Technology in 1986, and with a Ph.D. from the Landau Institute for Theoretical Physics under the supervision of Valery Pokrovsky in 1989.

 Kitaev worked as a research associate at the Landau Institute between 1989 and 1998.
 Between 1999 and 2001, he served as a researcher at Microsoft Research.
 Since 2002, Kitaev has been a professor at Caltech.

 In 2021, Kitaev was elected into the National Academy of Sciences.

 Research

-Toy models

-Kitaev has introduced many toy models in the fields of solid-state physics and quantum mechanics.
-In his words:

-Throughout my career I have been successful inventing toy models, some simple models that capture important features of a more complex problem.
+Quantum computing and complexity